jpvantassel/python3-course/adv/unittesting.md

 ### setUp() and tearDown()

-Defining the methods `setUp()` and `tearDown()` in your _test suite_ allows for repetative preparation and clean-up opertations to be defined only once for all of the _test cases_ in the suite.
+Defining the methods `setUp()` and `tearDown()` in your _test suite_ allows for repetitive preparation and clean-up operations to be defined only once for all of the _test cases_ in the suite.

-- `setUp()`: Performs any repetative pre-test work.
+- `setUp()`: Performs any repetitive pre-test work.
 Runs automatically before each _test case_.
-- `tearDown()`: Performs any repetative post-test clean-up.
+- `tearDown()`: Performs any repetitive post-test clean-up.
 Run automatically after each _test case_, regardless of whether they were successful.

 ```python